-Prohibited If Not Permitted.
-1.4.A
+1.4.A Prohibited If Not Permitted.

-- The following uses are prohibited in any zoning district: - Billboards a. - b.
-Junkyards - Occupancy of a travel trailer or tent as a dwelling c. - Outdoor storage in a residential district of any inoperable motor vehicle for more d. than 30 days. - Outdoor accumulation or storage of used or discarded materials, trash, rubbish, e. debris, building materials, or parts of motor vehicles or other machinery. - 2.
+- 1. The following uses are prohibited in any zoning district: - a.
+Billboards - b.
+Junkyards - c.
+Occupancy of a travel trailer or tent as a dwelling - d.
+Outdoor storage in a residential district of any inoperable motor vehicle for more than 30 days. - e.
+Outdoor accumulation or storage of used or discarded materials, trash, rubbish, debris, building materials, or parts of motor vehicles or other machinery. - 2.
 In addition to the foregoing expressly prohibited uses, any principal use of land, buildings or structures that is not expressly permitted by these Regulations in a particular zoning district shall be deemed to be prohibited in that district. - 3.
 For a principal use permitted as of right by these Regulations, accessory uses that are clearly and customarily incidental and are subordinate to the permitted principal use are also permitted.
 For a principal use requiring a special permit or special exception, the Commission may restrict the scope or nature of accessory uses that will be permitted. - 4.
 Any activity not expressly permitted by these Regulations in a particular zoning district is prohibited in that district.

-Minimum Standards.
-1.4.B
+1.4.B Minimum Standards.